legendarycode3/mastering-javaScript-course/README.md

 const totalArea = area1 + area2; </br>
 console.log("Total area of both rectangles:", totalArea); // Output: Total area of both rectangles: 71 </br>

+## NOTE: When you use a return statement it ends the function immediately.

 	✔️ Parameters:- Parameter are sort the opposite of a return statement.
 “Parameter” puts a value into a function. <br/>
 		While a “return statement” , gets a value out of a function  <br/>